michal-h21/make4ht/README.md

 map

-:  table where keys are patterns that match filenames, value contains destination directoryfor matched files, relative to the `site_root` (it is possible to use `..` to swich to parent directory).
+:  table where keys are patterns that match filenames, value contains destination directory for the matched files, relative to the `site_root` (it is possible to use `..` to switch to a parent directory).

 file\_pattern